TylorMayfield/crx-universalsignout/README.md

 # Universal Sign Out

-A Chrome extension that provides one-click sign out functionality for any web application you're currently using.
+An extension that provides one-click sign out functionality for any web application you're currently using.
 Simple, secure, and efficient.

 ## Features